Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Additional Related Work

+\paragraph{Optimization of probability distributions.} Parallel to our work, several recent papers also proposed optimization methods over space of probability measures by adapting finite-dimensional convex optimization theory. \cite{ying2020mirror}, \cite{kent2021frank} and \cite{chizat2021convergence} extend the Mirror descent method, Frank-Wolfe method, and (accelerated) Bregman proximal gradient method to the optimization of probability measures, respectively.
+In addition, \cite{hsieh2019finding} developed an {entropic mirror descent} algorithm for generative adversarial networks, and \cite{chu2019probability} analyzed {probability functional descent} in the context of variational inference and reinforcement learning.

-The neural tangent kernel model \citep{jacot2018neural} describes the learning dynamics of neural network under appropriate scaling.
-Such description builds upon the linearization of the learning dynamics around its initialization, and (quantitative) global convergence guarantees of gradient-based methods for neural networks can be shown for regression problems \citep{du2018gradient,allen2019convergence,du2019gradient} as well as classification problems \citep{cao2019generalization,nitanda2019gradient,ji2019polylogarithmic}.
+\paragraph{The kernel regime and beyond.} The neural tangent kernel model \citep{jacot2018neural} describes the learning dynamics of neural network under appropriate scaling.
+Such description builds upon the linearization of the learning dynamics around its initialization, and (quantitative) global convergence guarantees of gradient-based methods for neural networks can be shown for regression problems \citep{du2018gradient,allen2019convergence,zou2020gradient,nitanda2020optimal} as well as classification problems \citep{cao2019generalization,nitanda2019gradient,ji2019polylogarithmic}.

-However, due to the required linearization, the NTK model cannot explain the presence of ``feature learning'' in neural networks (i.e.~parameters are able to travel and adapt to the structure of the learning problem).
-In fact, various works have shown that deep learning is more powerful than kernel methods in terms of approximation capacity \citep{suzuki2018adaptivity,ghorbani2019linearized,suzuki2019deep,ghorbani2020neural}, and in certain settings, neural networks optimized with gradient-based methods can outperform the NTK model (or more generally any kernel methods) in terms of generalization error or excess risk \citep{allen2019can,ghorbani2019limitations,yehudai2019power,bai2019beyond,allen2020backward,li2020learning,suzuki2020generalization,daniely2020learning}.
+However, due to the linearization, the NTK model cannot explain the presence of ``feature learning'' in neural networks (i.e.~parameters are able to travel and adapt to the structure of the learning problem).
+In fact, various works have shown that deep learning is more powerful than kernel methods in terms of approximation and estimation error \citep{suzuki2018adaptivity,ghorbani2019linearized,suzuki2019deep,schmidt2020nonparametric,ghorbani2020neural,imaizumi2020advantage}, and in certain settings, neural networks optimized with gradient-based methods can outperform the NTK model (or more generally any kernel methods) in terms of generalization error or excess risk \citep{allen2019can,ghorbani2019limitations,yehudai2019power,bai2019beyond,allen2020backward,li2020learning,suzuki2020generalization,daniely2020learning}.